-The NRO account holder can use the funds available in his NRO account for local payments/expenses without any upper limit.
-The repatriation of local receipts can also be done by a simple procedure.
-The NRO account holder may repatriate up to USD one million per financial year, from the balance available in the account subject to the satisfaction of Authorized Dealer and on payment of applicable taxes thereon.
-There is no need of obtaining prior approval of Reserve Bank of India for such remittance.
+As per present RBI guidelines, a non resident Indian (NRI) or a person of Indian Origin (PIO) may remit an amount up to USD one million per financial year, out of balances held in his NRO rupee account for all bonafide purposes, subject to payment applicable taxes in India, if any.
+Further any repatriation from NRO account is subject to payment of applicable taxes in India.
+The remittance is allowed subject to the satisfaction of Authorised Dealer and there is no need of obtaining prior approval of Reserve Bank of India for such remittance.
 However, other than current income, NRI/PIO cannot remit over the limit of USD 1 Million per financial year without the prior approval of RBI.

 [In the event of NRIs/PIO who do not maintain an NRO account in India, the current income like rent, dividend, pension, interest, etc. can remit the amount directly to the account of NRI/PIO in abroad.
 However crediting such amount to NRE account or remitting abroad is permitted only on the basis of an appropriate certification of a Charted Accountant, that the amount proposed to be remitted is eligible for remittance and that applicable taxes have been paid or provided for.
 There is no need of obtaining prior approval of Reserve Bank of India for such remittance.]